Data-Efficient Safe Policy Improvement Using Parametric Structure: Overview of the benchmarks

 \paragraph{Rock-Paper-Scissors.} Rock-Paper-Scissors (RPS) is a custom benchmark we introduce in this paper.
 The RPS benchmark is constructed as a $20$-round game of rock-paper-scissors, in which the player receives a reward of $+1$ for winning, $-1$ for losing, and $0$ in case of a draw.
 The opponent of the player stochastically chooses whether to play rock, paper, or scissors, making use of a non-uniform distribution.
 This non-uniformity induces a bias that the player can exploit.
-This experiment of finding an optimal strategy while playing against a biased opponent is inspired by a paper~\cite{BROCKBANK2024101654}, where the authors describe experiments where human participants had to play RPS against a biased bot.
 The bias used in the RPS benchmarks is similar to an experiment in that paper and involves the opponent being more likely to choose a play that would have beaten the player in the previous round.
+This experiment of finding an optimal strategy while playing against a biased opponent is inspired by a paper~\cite{BROCKBANK2024101654}, where the authors describe experiments where human participants had to play RPS against a biased robot.

+The parametric structure is implemented by labeling each transition in the pMDP with one of the following 9 parameters: